Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Personality traits: Gentle, social, confident

-Cats of this breed are known for their fun and playful energy.
-Their families need to provide plenty of opportunities to play and ensure they’re spending time every day playing with them.
+They’re known for their playful energy, and their families need to provide plenty of opportunities to play and ensure they spend time playing with them every day.

 Like some of the other designer breeds on our list, Highlander cats love water.
-They’re fascinated with running water and won’t be afraid to dip in a paw or two.
+They’re fascinated with running water and aren’t afraid to dip in a paw or two.

 7. Cheetoh